-Master's Degree Requirements: A 12-hour sequence of five core courses is required of all majors; nine of these hours are required for minors.
+Master's Degree Requirements: The M.S. degree requires a minimum of 30 credit hours; the Master's of Genetics requires a minimum of 36 credit hours.
+A 12-hour sequence of five core courses is required of all majors; nine of these hours are required for minors.
 A minimum of two additional graduate genetics courses are required.